Nintendo DSi: Internet connectivity

-The Nintendo DSi connects to the Internet via either its built-in 802.11b/g Wi-Fi or a Nintendo Wi-Fi USB Connector; both methods grant access to the Nintendo Wi-Fi Connection service.
+The Nintendo DSi connects to the Internet via either its built-in 802.11b/g Wi-Fi or a Nintendo Wi-Fi USB Connector; both methods granted access to the Nintendo Wi-Fi Connection service.
 The DSi supports WEP, WPA (AES/TKIP), and WPA2 (AES/TKIP) wireless encryption; only software with built-in support can use the latter two encryption types, as they were not supported by the DS and DS Lite.
 Up to six wireless Internet connection profiles can be saved; using the traditional setup method, the first three profiles support WEP encryption, while the remaining three are selectable under a more advanced option, which supports WPA encryption.
 Under this advanced option, users may access the Wi-Fi Protected Setup method and configure proxy settings.
-The DSi can automatically detect Nintendo Zone service areas thus preventing the need to manually setup Wi-Fi connections.
-The service offers demos of upcoming and currently available games, access to the Nintendo Wi-Fi Connection and DSi Shop, and may have location-specific content.
+The DSi could automatically detect Nintendo Zone service areas thus preventing the need to manually setup Wi-Fi connections.
+The service offered demos of upcoming and currently available games, access to the Nintendo Wi-Fi Connection and DSi Shop, and may have had location-specific content.

 Software library

 All DS games are compatible with the DSi, except those that require the GBA slot.
 Because of its absence, the DSi is not backward compatible with GBA Game Paks or with accessories that require the GBA slot, such as the Nintendo DS Rumble Pak and the Guitar Hero: On Tour series guitar grip.
 "DSi-enhanced" game cards contain DSi-exclusive features, but can still be used with earlier models; "DSi-exclusive" game cards cannot.
 The DSi is Nintendo's first region-locked handheld; it prevents using certain software released for another region.
 Due to regional differences in Internet services and parental controls, DSi-specific software is region locked.
 However, cartridge software compatible with previous models, Internet browsing, and photo sharing are not locked.
 Homebrew flash cards designed for previous DS models are incompatible with the DSi, but new cards capable of running DS software on a DSi were available.

 Like the Wii, the DSi could connect to an online store.
-The store, called the DSi Shop, allowed users to download DSiWare games and applications, which were paid for with a Nintendo Points Prepaid Card (previously known as Wii Points Prepaid Card).
+The store, called the DSi Shop, allowed users to download DSiWare games and applications, which were paid for with DSi points.
+This is acquired with a Nintendo Points Prepaid Card (previously known as Wii Points Prepaid Card) or a credit card.
 Application prices followed a three-tiered pricing scheme.
 The service launched with the DSi Browser, a free web browser developed by Opera Software and Nintendo.
 A DSiWare trial campaign, whose expiration date varied by region, formerly offered 1,000 free Nintendo Points to each DSi that accesses the DSi Shop.
 Over 500 downloadable games were available, varying by region.
 Purchased DSiWare on DSi or DSi XL consoles cannot be transferred between units unless that console is repaired or replaced by Nintendo.
 Most DSiWare can be transferred to a 3DS, however saved data cannot.
-Nintendo Points became irredeemable on September 30, 2016, and the Nintendo DSi Shop was shut down on March 31, 2017.
+Funding DSi Points was discontinued on September 30, 2016, and the Nintendo DSi Shop was shut down on March 31, 2017.